Sarah-Bue/knit-space/README.md

 - Clicking on a preview opens a full-page view of the post.
 - A *Back* button allows users to return to their previous spot after viewing the full-page post.

-As a **guest user**, I can **learn about Frau Wolle's knitting journey and experiences** so that **I feel connected to the community and inspired to engage with the content**.
-- The *About* page is available to view without needing to create an account or log in.
-- Users can learn more about Frau Wolle and her knitting journey by reading her short biography and viewing an image of her.

 As a **registered user**, I can **access exclusive content** so that **I can engage with the community and share information**.
 - Only registered and logged-in users can access and update their Dashboard.
 - Only registered and logged-in users can create, edit, or delete posts.

-*Note:* Due to time constraints, the ability for logged-in users to create and edit comments, which was part of this User Story, has not been implemented.
+**Note**: Due to time constraints, the ability for logged-in users to create and edit comments and / or participate in forum discussions, which was part of this User Story, has not been implemented.

 #### Account Management